14 Top-Rated Beaches in the Seattle Area

 2. Alki Beach

-Other activities often found at Alki Beach include sand volleyball, beachcombing during the generous low tides, and watching the scores of boats pass by on the water backdropped by the Olympic Mountains.
-Along with Golden Gardens Park, Alki Beach is one of two areas in the city that allow campfires on the beach, a perfect way to catch the colorful sunsets.
-Campfires are required to be within designated fire pits spread throughout the park.
+Alki Beach is one of two areas in the city that allow campfires on the beach (with Golden Gates as the other).
+These fire pits offer a fun way to stay warm during the colorful sunsets.
+Campfires are required to be within the designated fire pits spread throughout the park.

 3. Golden Gardens Park

 Golden Gardens Park comprises the northwest edge of the Ballard neighborhood in North Seattle.
 It's one of the most popular beaches in the city and one of the biggest.
 The park is spread over approximately 80 acres and has over 300 feet of sandy shoreline.

 The beach overlooks Puget Sound and the Olympic Mountains and easily accommodates the crowds that gather on the weekends.
 Swimmers and boaters have instant access to the water.
 And the beach caters to volleyball games, kite flyers, and those who simply want to lay a towel down and enjoy the view.